Scehduled Services - DAN AIR REMEMBERED

 • Gatwick - Saarbrucken

-The introduction of the British Aerospace 146 in 1883 brought in a new standard flying.
+The introduction of the British Aerospace 146 'whisper jet' in 1883 heralded a new standard flying.
 The super quiet engines and low operating costs would give Dan-Air a competitive advantage over many rivals.
 Dan-Air was the world's launch customer of the type.
-The jet could land in airports with short runways, in the case of Innsbruck, it was the only jet that could serve the airport.
-In 1985 new route applications were successful for;
+The jet could land in airports with short runways, such as Innsbruck, where it became the only jet that could serve the airport.
+In 1985 new route applications were successful for:

 • Gatwick - Lourdes